ICCVAM Contributions to OECD Activities

 - An OECD survey collected information on how systematic literature review is used in the context of endocrine disrupting chemicals.
 Responses guided discussions at a workshop held in October 2018.

-- NICEATM scientists participated in expert meetings on skin sensitization and skin and eye irritation in 2016, 2017, and 2018, which produced 13 updates to OECD test guidelines issued in 2017 through 2019.
+- NICEATM scientists participated in expert meetings on skin sensitization and skin and eye irritation in 2016, 2017, and 2018, which produced at least 15 updates to OECD test guidelines issued in 2017 through 2019.